Lockoo/HealthApp-Spring/README.md

 # Basic CRUD WebApp for learning purposes!

-Spring Boot + Spring MVC backend Server

-Hibernate used as ORM-Tool for administration of MySQL DB
+Hibernate used as ORM-Tool for administration of MySQL DB Spring Boot/MVC for a RESTful Webservice

-Submodule [Healthapp-Angular](https://github.com/Lockoo/HealthApp-Angular) frontend to make calls to the App
+Submodule [Healthapp-Angular](https://github.com/Lockoo/HealthApp-Angular) frontend to make calls to the Webservice